-Management responsibilities:

-The Council takes the welfare of its employees very seriously and as part of the day to day management role within the Council, there is a requirement that managers will hold regular supervision meetings with employees to make every effort to address and support any personal welfare issues employees may have.
+Management responsibilities: The Council takes the welfare of its employees very seriously and as part of the day to day management role within the Council, there is a requirement that managers will hold regular supervision meetings with employees to make every effort to address and support any personal welfare issues employees may have.
 The Council also offers confidential access to a 24/7 free and impartial Employee Assistance service, which includes a free counselling function.

-Investigations/due diligence: In respect of suspected or known incidents of slavery of trafficking we would refer these to the relevant police authority and, where incidents occur in Nottingham, to our colleagues in Community Protection, who are our direct link with the local Vulnerabilities and Commodities Board which has a responsibility for modern slavery.
+Investigations/due diligence: In respect of suspected or known incidents of slavery or trafficking we would refer these to the relevant police authority and, where incidents occur in Nottingham, to our colleagues in the Communities division, who are our direct link with the local Vulnerabilities and Commodities Group which has a responsibility for modern slavery and is part of the Safer Stronger Nottingham Partnership.
 The Council's Property Services department will be vigilant for signs of modern slavery on Council property, and will report this appropriately if they believe that suspicious activity is taking place.

-The Council actively works to ensure the safeguarding of all vulnerable people and recognises at-risk groups including workers in certain roles such as cleaning and care work, and large numbers of adults in multiple occupancy domestic properties.
+The Council actively works to ensure the safeguarding of all vulnerable people and recognises at-risk groups including workers in certain roles such as construction, cleaning and care work, and large numbers of adults in multiple occupancy domestic properties.
 We would expect any colleague who may witness or suspect any wrongdoing to report their concerns to their manager, the police and the Nottingham Health & Care Point if the incident was in Nottingham.

 The Council has established joint working arrangements with Nottinghamshire Police and the Gangmasters and Labour Abuse Authority (GLAA).
-Through the Community Protection Intelligence Team information on suspected offending detected through frontline CP services is directed to the appropriate intelligence bureau of our partners.
+Through the Performance and Intelligence Team information on suspected offending detected through frontline Communities services is directed to the appropriate intelligence bureau of our partners.
 Joint operations are routinely undertaken, especially with the Safer Housing service.
-It is intended to continue to build this model of working over the coming year and to share any best practice identified.